Volcano F (Tonga)

-Volcano F (also known as Volcano 0403-091) is a submarine volcano in the Tonga Islands of the South Pacific Ocean.
+Volcano F (also known as Volcano 0403-091 or by its volcano number 243091) is a submarine volcano in the Tonga Islands of the South Pacific Ocean.
 It is located 50 km northwest of Vavaʻu, between Late and Fonualei on the Tofua ridge.
 It is part of the highly active Kermadec-Tonga subduction zone and its associated volcanic arc, which extends from New Zealand north-northeast to Fiji, and is formed by the subduction of the Pacific Plate under the Indo-Australian Plate.

 The volcano was first mapped in 2004, and assigned the name "Volcano F".
 It consists of a large (8.7 x 6 km) caldera with a depth of 670 – 720 m.
 The caldera walls are 200 – 300 m high, with the highest peak on the rim only 35 m below sea level.
 The entire volcano rises 1000 m from the sea-floor.

 Eruption history

 The volcano erupted in September 2001, resulting in an eruption column and a pumice raft which later reached the coast of Australia.